-Welcome to the Center for Graduate Studies within the College of Communication and the Arts at Seton Hall University!
-We are thrilled that you are joining our Center for Graduate Studies, a vibrant community of theorists, scholars, artists, and practitioners.
+Welcome to Graduate Studies within the College of Communication and the Arts at Seton Hall University!
+We are thrilled that you are joining Graduate Studies, a vibrant community of theorists, scholars, artists, and practitioners.

 Below is important information for newly admitted students that will help you successfully navigate the enrollment process.
 Should you have questions about enrolling, please contact Dr. Ryan Hudes via email.